 - 1. Warm up the engine for a few minutes and turn it off.
 Remove the oil-filler cap. - 2.
 Remove the drain plug and drain the oil into a suitable container. - 3.
-Replace the plug tightly after the oil has thoroughly drained. - 4.
-Fill the engine with new oil to the F mark on the dipstick. - 5.
-Securely replace the oil-filler cap. - 6.
-Start the engine and inspect around the drain plug for leaks. - 7.
+Replace the drain plug washer after the oil has thoroughly drained. - 4.
+Reinstall the plug tightly. - 5.
+Fill the engine with new oil to the F mark on the dipstick. - 6.
+Securely reinstall the oil-filler cap.

+- 7. Start the engine and inspect around the drain plug for leaks. - 8.
 Turn it off and wait 5 minutes for the oil to return to the oil pan.